 What I Wish I Knew Before I Became a Surgeon

-I knew at a very young age, maybe at seven or eight, that I wanted to be doctor.
+I knew at a very young age, maybe at seven or eight, that I wanted to be doctor – a surgeon.
 I knew I wanted to learn how the human body worked, why we took medications to treat ailments, and how these medications worked.

 As I grew up I became more fascinated with science and how the different organs in the body functioned.
 I became interested in the field of surgery.
 In high school, I visited the anatomy lab of the school where I would end up doing my surgery residency.
 I was fascinated at how engaging the faculty were and how their eyes lit up as they showed us the heart and lungs of a cadaver and how they worked together to sustain life.

 As my journey into surgery began, I would soon find out that my path would be very different than those of my classmates.
 While most of my classmates had always been told they could be anything they wished, I was always reminded of my obligations.
 A mere mention of my interest in medicine would elicit unsolicited advice about my priorities.
 Was I willing to take off my hijab in order to get into medical school or get into a surgery program?
 When was I going to get married and have kids?
 If I managed to find a husband and have kids, how could I possibly continue to work?
 And so forth.

 It’s been many years since I began my journey.
 I am now a double-board certified trauma and acute care surgeon.
 I am also married and, Alhamdulilaah, we’re blessed to have six little ones.
 There are many things I wish I knew before I became a surgeon.
 Here are three of them:

 Social norms are not set in stone.